-(2) CONTRACTOR will engage the individual in an initial psycho-social assessment, to include the LOCUS or CALOCUS, conducted by a Licensed Practitioner of the Healing Arts or Waivered Practitioner of the Healing Arts.
+(2) CONTRACTOR will engage the individual in an initial psychosocial assessment, to include the CALOCUS, conducted by a licensed or waivered Clinical Social Worker or a licensed or waivered Marriage & Family Therapist.

 (3) Pursuant to CCR, Title 9, Division 1, Chapter 14, Section 3620, a consumer wellness plan (CWP) shall be developed for each individual in coordination with other agencies that have a shared responsibility for services and/or supports, and the family, when appropriate.